safurutani/Web-Pages/Product Landing Page/README.md

 # Medal.TV Product Page
 This web page was created to market a program that allows you to easily save clips of your video game and then edit/share them.
+The purple and gold color scheme was used rather than the black and gold traditionally used by medal.tv.

 ## Layout
 1. Features - short and easy to read with icons for better aesthetic